wesgarbee/austincodingacademy.com/_posts/2019-04-13-5-awesome-apps-you-can-create-with-c.md

 date: 2019-04-13 13:16:59 -0500

 ---
+_This post is written by Austin Coding Academy graduate and former instructor, Luke Stenis._

 [_Luke Stenis_](https://www.linkedin.com/in/ethanstenis/) _graduated from Austin Coding Academy’s Full Stack Web Development program in 2016.
-Upon graduating, Luke landed a role as an “Implementation Engineer” with Austin-based content production company,_ [_Invodo_](https://www.invodo.com/)_.
+Upon graduating, Luke landed a role as an Implementation Engineer with Austin-based content production company,_ [_Invodo_](https://www.invodo.com/)_.
 During his time at Invodo, Luke also worked as an instructor at ACA, teaching the 10-week “Intro to Web Development” course._

-_Luke currently works in Salt Lake City, Utah, as a “Digital Analytics Implementation Engineer” with_ [_PluralSight_](https://www.pluralsight.com/)_._
+_Luke currently works in Salt Lake City, Utah, as a Digital Analytics Implementation Engineer with_ [_PluralSight_](https://www.pluralsight.com/)_._

 ***